 Kris recently asked, “We may need to install a tub/shower door due to the fabulous water pressure in the shower. is it possible to find a shower door that will complement the style and not look like an 80’s redo?”
 My thoughts:

-If you can’t find a shower door with a naked woman, perhaps you can find a shower door with deer etched into it, like Amy’s 1953 Portland time capsule house.
+Above: A shower door with deer etched into it, like Amy’s 1953 Portland time capsule house.

-…Or with fishes swimming in the sea, as in Shelly’s gray bathroom.
+…Fishes swimming in the sea, as in Shelly’s gray bathroom.

-…Or herons or cranes or egrets or whatever they are, as weed30 spotted in a time capsule house and posted on the Forum.
+…Herons or cranes or egrets or whatever they are, as weed30 spotted in a time capsule house and posted on the Forum.

 And ooh la la, this is a fine specimen — spotted over on Retro Ruth’s blog, NoPatternRequired.
 But warning: Don’t go look if you get upset by the house-flippers of old.
 This shower door got gutted for, big gulp now, large slabs of beige travertine or travertine knock-off yadda yadda yadda.